slsu0424/slsu0424.github.io/_posts/2023-09-14-create-word-embeddings-from-pubmed-patient summaries.md

 'A 20-year-old Caucasian male (1.75 m tall and 76 kg (BMI 24.8)), was admitted to the medical department for persistent hyperpyrexia, severe sore throat, dyspnea, and impaired consciousness with stupor.
 Persistent symptoms started at home 4 days before and he assumed clarithromycin as empiric antibiotic therapy.', ...]
 ```

-For 100 documents, there are X total words in the corpus.
+For 100 documents, there are 6453 total words in the corpus.

 ## Convert text to integers

 One approach would be to one-hot encode each word, but there are limitations with this technique.
 A better approach would be to tag each word with a unique integer.
-The integer encoding for a specific word remains the same across all documents.
-For example, ...
+The integer encoding for a specific word remains the same across all documents, so this will help reduce the size of the corpus to unique words only (vocabulary).

 To do this, Keras (neural network library) provides a handy **Tokenizer() API** that can handle multiple documents.
 For a deeper understanding of how to implement this, see this [tutorial](https://machinelearningmastery.com/prepare-text-data-deep-learning-keras).